I Fuzzed, and Vibe Fixed, the Vibed C Compiler

 }

 Next—not being even a little bit of a Rust programmer—I asked Codex to fix each bug and also, of course, to add a regression test.
 I picked Codex (“gpt-5.3-codex high,” to be exact) not because I have any particular affinity for it, but rather it’s what my employer currently pays for, for whatever reason.
 Once it appeared to succeed, I went back and ran YARPGen some more.
 After 11 bug fixes, an overnight run of YARPGen (around 200,000 individual tests) could not get CCC to miscompile.
-So I moved on to Csmith, and it turns out that an overnight fuzzing run using Csmith (again, around 200,000 tests) could not get my fixed version of CCC to miscompile, either.

 Here are the commits fixing the 11 bugs.
 Bug summaries are Codex’s.

-Another thing we learned here was that, with respect to the subset of C that Csmith and YARPGen generate, CCC was within some reasonable edit distance (the 11 commits above) of giving a reasonable impression of being correct.
+Another thing we learned here was that, with respect to the subset of C that Csmith and YARPGen generate, CCC was within some reasonable edit distance (the 34 commits above) of giving a reasonable impression of being correct.
 Was that a foregone conclusion?
 Absolutely not.
 It could easily have been the case that the vibe coded compiler was irrevocably specialized for its initial testing environment, in such a way that it was architecturally incapable of compiling C code in the more general case.

-Finally, let’s talk about the character of the bugs that I found using YARPGen.
+Finally, let’s talk about the character of the bugs that I found here.
 They are mostly the kind of mistake that one would make if one was implementing a C compiler without reading the standard closely and carefully.
 They’re surface-level bugs that you would simply not find in a serious compiler.
-I don’t think we ever found a bug like this in GCC.
+I don’t think we ever found a bug like these in GCC.
 We did find maybe one or two like this in Clang, but this was because we started testing Clang very early in its history: the LLVM community was bringing it up at the same time we developed Csmith.
 In contrast with these surface-level bugs, the vast majority of the bugs discovered by random testers in production-grade compilers are in their optimizers.
 There is a vast semantic surface area over which defects can occur in an aggressive optimizer.

 What’s the verdict about Claude’s C Compiler?
 At some level it is impressive.
 I think there are a whole lot of programmers out there who couldn’t create a compiler this capable in six months.
 For example, George Necula had this to say about writing a C frontend: